all-contributors/all-contributors/docs/project/contribute.md

 ## Search
 Search is by algolia, configuration is at https://github.com/algolia/docsearch-configs/blob/master/configs/all-contributors.json

+## Running the site locally:
+All Contributors uses Docusaurus to maintain our documentation website.
+For more info visit the [Docusaurus Website](https://docusaurus.io)

+To get started locally:
+- `yarn install`
+- `yarn start`
+- go to http://localhost:3000 (Refresh the page for your changes to be reflected)

 ## Add yourself as a contributor
 To add yourself to the table of contributors, follow the [bot usage instructions](../bot/usage) ;).